On this page

 Just Zilch Rescue Food Charity

-In 2022, Massey staff and students harvested more than three tonnes of apples and pears and half a tonne of kiwifruit from the Massey orchards.
+In 2022, Massey staff and students harvested more than 3 tonnes of apples and pears and half a tonne of kiwifruit from the Massey orchards.
 The fruit went to Palmerston North rescue food charity Just Zilch to distribute through its free store.

 Wharerata, the staff cafeteria on the Manawatū campus, and the Manawatū dining halls both give leftover daily production to Just Zilch.